Victory At Sea Coffee Vanilla Imperial Porter - Ballast Point Brewing Company

 S – Strong.
 Picking up a bracing hit of roasted malts.
 Milky coffee with a sweetness to it which you realise is the vanilla once you taste it.
 Much more pronounced than on Harviestoun’s Old Engine Oil which is the last porter I tasted (and which incidentally I loved.)
 Reassured me that my nose still functions.
 Three quarters of the way through this beer the nose continues to improve, to the point where it may be my favourite thing about this beer, excepting the first sip.
 This demands particular attention for, as a rule, most beer loses fragrance as it sits, whereas here it continues to emanate.

-T- This just tastes fucking phenomenal.
+T- This just tastes absolutely phenomenal.
 I mean seriously, seriously good.
 The way the vanilla mellows out all the roasty-toasty flavours is literally something I’ve never tasted before.
 And it is so, so good.
 Few things are more annoying than using sounds and adjectives - so I’ve edited my original entries - but I was quite literally left wondering aloud as this washed over my tongue for the first time.
 Particularly as having read the reviews, it seemed I ought to be in for something a little bit special.
 Perhaps tellingly, prolific reviewer UCLABrewN84 reviews this in his top 20 beers out of 5052 beers.
 That first sip has left me reeling as is reflected in my scattered entry.
-This is the fucking dog’s bollocks.
+This is great stuff.

 M – Nice and creamy.
 If the mouthfeel here is whole milk, personally I’d love to see this as jersey milk; nevertheless it’s silky as a silk spider.
 Excellent.

 O – Still have almost all the most highly-rated dark, potent and mythic-status beers ahead of me (Abyss, Marshall Zhukov, Dark Lord, Abraxas, BCBCS, Parabola, Darkness, Founder’s, etc.) but this offering only intensifies the excitement tenfold.
 As I sample more of the finest offerings perhaps this will downgrade but you can only go off what you know.
 The nose is so wonderfully balanced.
 The taste follows suit.
-I’d have sworn this was at 8%; that it’s actually one of the booziest beers I have ever had (at 10%) takes me clean by surprise.
-Want to give it more than a 4.75 and less than a 5 for flavour but my second sampling leaves me seeking a sweeter finish.
+I’d have sworn this was at 8%; that it’s actually one of the more boozy beers I have had (at 10%) takes me clean by surprise.
+Want to give it more than a 4.5 but my second sampling leaves me seeking a sweeter finish.
 Can conceive a creamier and more intensely flavoured beer but this is still glorious.
 I want that second bottle.